Rangers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Texas Rangers and Kansas City Royals will send Nathan Eovaldi and Brad Keller, respectively, to the mound when the two squads play on Tuesday at Kauffman Stadium, at 7:40 PM ET.
+Vinnie Pasquantino and the Kansas City Royals will play Marcus Semien and the Texas Rangers at Kauffman Stadium on Wednesday at 2:10 PM ET, in the final game of a three-game series.

-Oddsmakers list the Rangers as -125 moneyline favorites, while giving the underdog Royals +105 moneyline odds to win.
-The game's over/under has been set at 9 runs.
+The Royals are the favorite in this one, at -110, while the underdog Rangers have -110 odds to play spoiler.
+The over/under for the contest is set at 9 runs.

 Rangers vs. Royals Odds & Info